-Content delivered to this platform has to be immediately valuable.
+Content delivered to the mobile platform has to be immediately valuable.
 It is not enough for it to be useful/usable.

 It helps if the content provider understands that people use the mobile platform to continually optimize their quality of life.
 With this idea in mind, the important questions when preparing a mobile content offering are: